Do antibiotics weaken your immune system?

 What are Antibiotics?

-Your immune system is considered your body's defense system.
-It is capable of protecting your body from nasty bacteria, pathogens, and viruses.
+Your immune system is considered your body's defence system.
+It can protect your body from nasty bacteria, pathogens, and viruses.

 As the white blood cells fight against the infection, the T cells harm the infected cells, and the B cells start making antigen-specific immunoglobulins.

-But there are times when the natural defense system of your body stops fighting the infection.
+But there are times when the natural defence system of your body stops fighting the infection.

 This is when you need to take antibiotics.
 They support your immune system and help it fight against the infection in two different ways.
 Antibiotics either kill the bacteria directly or stop them from reproducing.

-It is essential to know there are different types of antibiotics available in the market.
+It is essential to know that different types of antibiotics are available in the market.

 Broad-spectrum antibiotics effectively kill diverse bacteria.
 Conversely, certain antibiotics are formulated to kill particular bacteria only.